Manuel Luís Osório, Marquis of Erval: Early career

-Thr fourth son of a humble family of 14 children, Osório learned to read and write without regular studies.
+The fourth son of a humble family of 14 children, Osório learned to read and write without regular studies.
 On 1 May 1823, at the age of fifteen incomplete years, he enlisted as a volunteer in the Cavalry of the Legion of São Paulo, currently the 5th Mechanized Cavalry Regiment, and accompanied his father's regiment in the fight against the Portuguese troops of Brigadier Álvaro Da Costa, stationed in the Cisplatina province (present-day Uruguay), during the Brazilian War of Independence (1822-1825).
 He was only 15 years old when he had his baptism of fire on the banks of the Miguelete stream (May 13), near Montevideo, in a battle against Portuguese cavalry.
 A year later, he was appointed cadet and, later, second lieutenant of the 3rd Regiment of Cavalry of the first line.

 In 1824, he enrolled in the Military School.
 He was preparing to pursue military studies when his registration was canceled because of the imminent war in the south of the country.
 He had to face a new campaign in the Cisplatine War between 1825 and 1828.
 On 12 October 1825, near the Sarandí stream, under the command of Bento Manuel Ribeiro, Osório fought the orientals who were under the command of Juan Antonio Lavalleja to the forehead of his spearmen and stood out, not only because he was the only officer in his squadron to survive the Battle of Sarandí but also for saving the life of his commander, who said: "I will give you my spear, ensign, for it will take you where I have taken you".

 At the beginning of 1827, Osório continued campaigning in the region of Santana do Livramento.
 On 20 February 1827, at the Battle of Ituzaingó, his lancers were the only Brazilian troops that were not disrupted during the battle.
 In October he was promoted to lieutenant and participated in the peace talks with the detachment of Cisplatina and recognition of Uruguay's independence, following general Lecor.
 When peace was established, he retired with his regiment to Rio Pardo, where he moved in, consecrating himself to politics by the Liberal Party.